Nathan Aspinall

 Resident Conductor

-Festival appearances and masterclasses include the Cabrillo Festival of Contemporary Music, Oregon Bach Festival and the Tanglewood Music Center Conducting Seminar.
+Festival appearances include the Cabrillo Festival of Contemporary Music, Oregon Bach Festival and the Tanglewood Music Center Conducting Seminar.
 He studied orchestral conducting with Hugh Wolff at New England Conservatory in Boston.